 Yet another definition is "one who commits terrorism," itself defined as "the use of terror tactics to bring about social or political change."
 This is better, but still problematic given that much of warfare has always been about destroying your opponent's will to fight.

 To add one more definition to the already-muddled pot, the UN defines terrorism as attempting to bring about change by deliberately targeting non-combatants.
 This is compared to legitimate warfare, where soldiers are at least supposedto only attack military targets.
 Or in plain English, it's not what you're doing that makes you a terrorist, but who you're trying to do it to.
+This line becomes blurry when "collateral damage" is taken into account (see also Nice Job Breaking It, Hero).

 The ragtag band of plucky rebels fighting against the evil Empire will see themselves as "freedom fighters," although it looks a lot like "terrorism" to the guys they are against.